tuxu/python-samplerate/README.rst

     $ pip install samplerate

-Binaries of `libsamplerate`_ for macOS and Windows (32 and 64 bit) are included and used if not present on the system.
-On Linux systems, you should also install `libsamplerate0` (Debian derivatives), `libsamplerate` (Arch), or similar.
+Binary wheels of `libsamplerate`_ for macOS and Windows (64 bit) are available.
+For other systems, a C++ 14 or above compiler is required to build the package.

 Usage